cl1ents/cl1ents/README.md

 As for visual languages, I'm fluent in Markdown & decent at HTML.

-I plan to learn more languages in the future, specifically Rust & Go.<br>
+I plan to learn more languages in the future, specifically Rust & C/C++.<br>
 My main IDE **is Visual Studio Code**, but I use **nano** and **Kate** for small projects, and **Roblox Studio** for everything Roblox related.

 I'm also currently trying out 3D modelling and have been since February 2022...<br>